pegi3s/dockerfiles/splign-compart/README.md

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).

-You should adapt and run the following command: `docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/splign-compart splign-compart-pipeline /data/<nucleotide_subject> /data/<query_nucleotide_CDS> /data/<output> [--concat-exons --with-coordinates]`
+You should adapt and run the following command: `docker run --rm -v "/c/Users/User_name/dir/":/data pegi3s/splign-compart splign-compart-pipeline /data/<nucleotide_subject> /data/<query_nucleotide_CDS> /data/<output> [--concat-exons]`

 # Debugging